Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Showings are easier with the home vacant

-• You want to complete repairs after move-out
+• You want to complete repairs after moving out

 • You want less disruption during daily life

-The right strategy depends on your timeline, finances, home condition, and relocation plan.
+The right strategy depends on your finances, home condition, timing, move requirements, and next-home plan.

 Pricing Strategy Is Critical for Relocation Sellers